lammps/lammps/doc/src/Run_options.rst

 Turn off buffering for screen and logfile output.
-For performance reasons, output to the screen and logfile is usually buffered, i.e. output is only generated if a buffer - typically 4096 bytes - has been filled.
-However, when LAMMPS crashes, that can mean that there is important output missing.
-When using this flag, this buffering is turned off (only for screen and logfile output).
-Note that when running in parallel with MPI, the screen output may still be buffered by the MPI library which cannot be changed by LAMMPS.
+For performance reasons, output to the screen and logfile is usually buffered, i.e. output is only written to a file if its buffer - typically 4096 bytes - has been filled.
+When LAMMPS crashes for some reason, however, that can mean that there is important output missing.
+With this flag the buffering can be turned off (only for screen and logfile output) and any output will be committed immediately.
+Note that when running in parallel with MPI, the screen output may still be buffered by the MPI library and this cannot be changed by LAMMPS.
 This flag should only be used for debugging and not for production simulations as the performance impact can be significant, especially for large parallel runs.